Random planar maps and graphs with minimum degree two and three: Planar maps

 The last statement concerning $Z_n$ follows by combining equations (\ref{eq:MHu}) and (\ref{eq:HKu}), obtaining an expression of $M(z,u)$ in terms of $K(z)$, and repeating the same computations as before for the corresponding singularity function. \end{proof}

-It is interesting to compare the previous result with the known results on the largest block (2-connected components) in random maps \cite{airy}.
-The expected size of the largest block in random maps is asymptotically $n/3$, rather smaller than the size of the core.
-In other words, the core $\C$ consists of the largest largest block $\B$ together with smaller blocks attached to $\B$ comprising in total ${\sqrt6-1 \over 3}n \approx 0.4832n$ edges.
-An explanation for this is the presence of a linear number of loops, which belong to the core, but do not belong to the largest block.
+It is interesting to compare the previous result with the known results on the largest block (2-connected component) \cite{airy}.
+The expected size of the largest block in random maps is asymptotically $n/3$, quite smaller than the size of the core.
+In other words, the core $\C$ consists of the largest block $\B$ together with smaller blocks attached to $\B$ comprising in total ${\sqrt6-1 \over 3}n \approx 0.4832n$ edges.
+An explanation for this fact is the presence of a linear number of loops, which belong to the core, but do not belong to the largest block.

-Our next goal is to analyze the size of the trees attached to the core of a random map.

-\begin{theorem} Let $X_{n,k}$ count trees with $k$ edges attached to the core of a random map with $n$ edges.
-Then $X_{n,k}$ is asymptotically normal and